kestra-io/docs/content/blogs/introducing-apps.md

 - **Approval Workflows**: approve or reject workflows that provision resources or validate data
 - **Data Requests**: let stakeholders request datasets they need and download them directly from the app as a self-service
 - **Feedback Forms**: collect feedback or handle signups for events
-- **IT Tickets**: users can submit bug reports or feature requests, which are then routed to the appropriate team to resolve the issue
+- **IT Tickets**: users can submit bug reports or feature requests, which are then routed to the appropriate team to resolve the issue.

 ---